jeremy-jameson/Notebook/Archive/Blog Ideas/Building VMs using MDT.md

    1. **State Restore**
       1. In the **Custom Tasks (Pre-Windows Update)** group, after the **Install SharePoint Server 2013 with Service Pack 1 - Prerequisites** action, add a new **Run Command Line** action with the following settings:
          1. Name: **Remove SharePoint prerequisite files**
-         2. Command line: **PowerShell.exe -Command "& { Remove-Item C:\\PrerequisiteInstallerFiles_SP1 -Recurse -Force }"Note: **I originally attempted to use the following command line…rmdir /S /Q C:\\PrerequisiteInstallerFiles_SP1...but encountered numerous issues (despite adding "1" to the list of success codes -- since rmdir was found to return this value when deleting the folder).
+         2. Command line: **PowerShell.exe -Command "& { Remove-Item C:\\PrerequisiteInstallerFiles_SP1 -Recurse -Force }"Note: **I originally attempted to use the following command line...rmdir /S /Q C:\\PrerequisiteInstallerFiles_SP1...but encountered numerous issues (despite adding "1" to the list of success codes -- since rmdir was found to return this value when deleting the folder).
 Consequently I switched to deleting the folder via PowerShell instead.
       2. After the **Apply Local GPO Package** action, add a new **Group** action with the following setting:
          1. Name: **Cleanup before Sysprep**
       3. In the **Cleanup before Sysprep **group, add a new **Group** action with the following setting: